asubhekar/Sign-Language-Translation-API-Endpoint/README.md

 # Link : [http://subhuatharva.pythonanywhere.com]

 This assignment is to focus on implementing backend API service for a simulated translation of sign language interpretation.
-This task can be done using Flask or Sanic web frameworks.
-I chose Sanic Web Framework as it is easier to debug.
+I chose Flask Web Framework as it is easier to debug.
 The error codes were tested using Postman.

 For this task, I have generated an HTML file which and an app.py file.